danbev/learning-iot/doc/cortex-m.md

 #### Filters
 Filters can be configured so that only CAN bus messages that are of interest are actually received and the rest ignored.
-The messages that are accepted are copied into SRAM (a FIFO queue).
+The messages that are accepted are copied a FIFO queue.

-To configure filters one first as to enter init mode for them by setting `FINIT` in CAN_FMR (offset 0x200).
+To configure filters one first has to enter init mode for them by setting `FINIT` in CAN_FMR (offset 0x200).

 There is a concept of filter banks, where a bank consists of two 32 bit